+These positions are competitive and contingent on funding.
 Financial need is not a consideration in the selection process.
-These awards are competitive.

 The period of employment is a 17-week semester or a 34-week academic year.
 Graduate assistantships are generally not available during the summer session.
 Common contracts are for .50 FTE (20 hours/week), .375 FTE (15 hours/week), .3375 FTE (13.5 hours/week) and .25 FTE (10 hours/week).